Britain

 5" (12.7 cm), 7.5" (19 cm) and 11" (28 cm) Howitzers

-First issued in June 1917, these were short-barreled, rifiled howitzers that fired a projectile that looked much like a conventional artillery round.
-The projectiles used a special fuze that delayed detonation for two seconds after impact, which would allow them to sink about 20 feet (6 m).
-The round was designed to penetrate the outer casing of a U-Boat and then detonate on contact with the pressure hull.
-The 7.5" (19 cm) howitzer fired two types of projectiles.
+There were two different projectiles in service.
 The first was a 100 lbs.
 (45 kg) projectile with a 43 lbs.
-(19.5 kg) charge with a maximum range of 2,100 yards (1,920 m) while the second was a 500 lbs.
+(19.5 kg) TNT charge with a maximum range of 2,100 yards (1,920 m) while the second was a 500 lbs.
 (227 kg) projectile with a 250 lbs.
-(113 kg) charge and a maximum range of 300 yards (275 m).
+(113 kg) TNT charge and a maximum range of 300 yards (275 m).
 In June 1918, the British modified both projectiles to add a flat nose disk that caused the rounds to dive at a steeper angle.
+The projectiles could be used with either the rifled or the smoothbore gun and used a special fuze that delayed detonation for two seconds after impact, which would allow them to sink about 20 feet (6 m).
+The round was designed to penetrate the outer casing of a U-boat and then detonate on contact with the pressure hull.

 3.5" (8.8 cm), 6" (15.2 cm), 7.5" (19 cm), 10" (25.4 cm) and 13.5" (34 cm) Bomb Throwers

-These were smooth-bore weapons that were the direct ancestor of the Thornycroft DCT and issued mainly to Special Service Vessels (small trawlers).
+These were smooth-bore weapons that were the direct ancestor of the Thornycroft DCT and issued primarily to Special Service Vessels (small trawlers).
 Not an effective weapon and no success are recorded.
 Most of these Bomb throwers fired directly ahead with no provision for traversing.

 These weapons fired stick bombs using a hydrostatic fuze.
 Early units had a single depth setting but later ones could be set for 40 feet, 90 feet, 140 feet or 190 feet (12 m, 27 m, 43 m or 58 m).
 The 3.5" (8.8 cm) bomb thrower fired a 200 lbs.
 (91 kg) stick-bomb with a charge of 98 lbs.
 (44 kg) to a range of 1,200 yards (1,100 m) or a 350 lbs.
 (159 kg) stick-bomb with a charge of 200 lbs.
 (91 kg) to a range of 650 yards (590 m).
 The bomb thrower used with the Type F DC had a range of between 50 and 150 yards (46 to 137 m).
+Stick bombs were also developed for standard 4" (10.2 cm) guns.

 The British also developed a stick bomb for 12-pdr. guns on Auxiliary Patrol with each gun receiving four rounds.
 Used a similar hydrostatic fuze as the other stick bombs with the same four settings.